null Skip to main content

 This lot of organic Gunpowder is a loosely-rolled with a bright, green-side leaf.
 Made with the same harvest period leaves as used for tightly rolled Pinhead and medium rolled versions, this lot uses a larger leaf and is processed in a more “loose” style which brings forth a milder aroma and flavor.
 Made in Anhui Province, this Gunpowder has body; producing a dark green cup with a slightly pungent and, if steeped long, an increasingly astringent flavor.

 Tasting Notes.
-This lot will taste smoother, less strong and a bit less pungent than many Gunpowders.
-The natural astringency of this tea is low due to the loose roll of the leaves.
+This lot will taste smoother and a bit less pungent than many Gunpowders.
+The natural astringency of this tea is slow to come up due to the loose roll of the leaves.

 Brewing Suggestions.
 A level teaspoon or 3 grams of leaf is a good amount for 6-8 ounces of water.
 Use water at 185-195 F., steeping the leaves for 2-3 minutes.
 A shorter steep time will keep the natural astringency of this green lower.
 The leaves will steep 2-3 times.